tylerebowers/Schwab-API-Python/README.md

 # TD-Ameritrade-API-Python-Wrapper
 EFFECTIVE 2023 TD IS MOVING TO SCHWAB, though the future should be safe for the api.
-Next update planned for release by the end of january it will focus on storing data in a postgresql database and a rewrite of this file's layout.
+Next update planned for release by the end of febuary (or sooner) it will focus on storing data in a postgresql database and a rewrite of this file's layout.

 This is an (unofficial) wrapper to make using the TD Ameritrade API easier.
 The idea is to make an easy to understand, highly-organized wrapper for the api.